-- Amid anticipated acceleration of business reorganization and structural reform over a wide range of business sectors and categories, the Bank intends to strengthen initiatives such as support for overseas expansion, support for M&As and business succession, and business matching. - With regard to support for revitalization, we will further strengthen our collaboration with various support institutions, and work on efforts such as performing our consulting capabilities through initiatives such as support for formulating management improvement plans and follow-up activities, support for drastic revitalization, and support for normalization of financial transactions. - In addition to strengthening measures to address these issues, we will construct a sound management base through efforts to expand a stable funding platform and to further streamline management, in order to fulfill the Shoko Chukin Bank's mission of contributing to the sustainable growth of SMEs and SME cooperatives.
+- With regard to supporting growth, in cooperation with regional financial institutions we will provide risk money to SMEs engaged in strategic overseas development, key local companies that have a great influence on the economy of the local community and SMEs and SME cooperatives working together with other business operators to use local resources. - In anticipation of the growing needs for capital investment aimed at improvement of productivity, business restructuring, including consolidation, responses to labor shortages, etc. in wide-ranging business categories and business types, the Bank intends to strengthen initiatives such as supply of growth funds in a timely and appropriate manner, support for overseas expansion, support for M&As and business succession, and business matching. - With regard to support for revitalization, we will further strengthen our collaboration with various support institutions, and work on efforts such as performing our consulting capabilities through initiatives such as support for formulating management improvement plans and follow-up activities, support for drastic revitalization, and support for normalization of financial transactions.